graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 An Output type is defined as an object type with the following alterations.

-An Output type reference may have Type Arguments of Output type references, without arguments, and/or Enum Values.
+An Output type reference may be an Internal Type, Simple Type, Type parameter, Dual Type or another Output Type.
+Type Arguments may be an Internal Type, Simple Type, Type parameter, Dual Type, another Output Type or and Enum Value.
-If there is a conflict between a bare Enum Value and a Type, the Type will have precedence.
+If there is a conflict between a bare Enum Value and a Type, the Type will have precedence unless the corresponding Type parameter has an Enum Constraint.

 An Output Field redefines an object Field as follows: